colin-hanbury/showcase_server/ReadMe.md

     * Containerised
     * Easy to ship
 * Separation of concerns
-    * Readability
+    * Dependency injection
-    * Clean
+    * Improved readability
-    * Facilitates easier collaboration for developers
 * Open source
     * Not tied to a specific provider